JakeWendling/COE332/homework07/README.md

-# Homework 06: Gene Data App Container
+# Homework 07: Gene Data App Service

 The Human Genome Organization (HUGO) is a non-profit which oversees the HUGO Gene Nomenclature Committee (HGNC).